Mark your calendar. The Australian Financial Year Runs from 1 July to 30 June.

 What Financial Year are We Currently In?

-It’s currently the 2016-2017 financial year.
-In other words, the income you’re currently earning will be reported next tax season on your 2017 tax return.
+At the moment, we are in the 2017-2018 financial year.
+In other words, the income you’re currently earning will be reported on your 2018 tax return.

 When Does Tax Season End?

-If you’re eager to lodge a 2017 tax return early, you’ll be able to do so if you fall within either of the following groups;
+But wait, if you’re eager to lodge a 2018 tax return early, you will need to fall within either of the following groups;

 1) You are a foreign resident for tax purposes (an Australian nonresident) and you

 - will no longer derive Australian-sourced income other than interest, dividends, and royalties

 2) You are an Australian resident for tax purposes and you